 Do you sometimes feel like you lose yourself in the chaos inside your own head, in the voices pulling you in a thousand directions – in the world, online, everywhere?

 I started a Voice in the Noise to create a space to hear God’s voice again, above all the noise and in spite of the screams of the world that demand our attention.

 I want a place where the stories that often get silenced can be told – the stories about everyday faith and how to put that faith into action.

 I long to tell the stories of people around the world – global voices, those whose voices are too often silenced.

 I want to help you find ways to put your faith into action wherever God has you.

 So come on in.
 Grab a cup of coffee and stay a while.
 I’m so glad you’re here!

 Together we will quiet all the noise for a bit and listen for the one voice that matters.

 In this place, may the words you hear always be His.

-You will find me here writing about my experiences in faith, culture, and putting faith into action.
-I am an editor and regular contributor at SheLoves Magazine.
-I am a proud member of the Redbud Writer’s Guild and serve as Administrative Assistant, editor, and regular contributor at The Mudroom.
-You can find me writing for other places around the web like Her.meneutics, Relevant, and more.
+You will find me here writing about faith from a global perspective.
+I’m also writing regularly at SheLoves Magazine and The Mudroom.
+I am a proud member of the Redbud Writer’s Guild I have authored essays in several books and you can find me writing for other places around the web like Her.meneutics, Relevant, and more.